Miami Dolphins vs. Houston Texans NFL Week 9 Odds, Plays and Insights - NewsBreak

 Check out odds, plays and more for the Miami Dolphins vs. Houston Texans NFL Week 9 matchup on November 7, 2021.

-The Miami Dolphins (1-7), losers of seven games in a row, play the Houston Texans (1-7), who are on a seven-game losing streak, on Sunday, November 7, 2021 at Hard Rock Stadium.
-Miami is a 6.5-point favorite in the matchup.
-The contest has an over/under of 46 points.
+The Miami Dolphins (1-7), who have lost seven straight games, are 6.5-point favorites against the Houston Texans (1-7), losers of seven straight, on Sunday, November 7, 2021 at Hard Rock Stadium.
+The point total is 46 for the outing.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .